biol7210-genomes/assemblers/AlignGraph.md

 32-bit or 64-bit machines with Linux operating systems

 ###Installation:
-The aligners Bowtie2 and BLAT/PBLAT are required to run AlignGraph
+Bowtie2 and BLAT/PBLAT are required to run AlignGraph

 ###Inputs: